 Tips for Investing

-• If your employer is offering you stock options or RSUs, it might make sense to consult with a financial advisor.
+- If your employer is offering you stock options or RSUs, it might make sense to consult with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: © iStock/djiledesign, © iStock/cnythzl, © iStock/designer491